jun0222/jun0222/README.md

-Technology is a means of business.
+Technology is just one way to do business.
+A chore is not a chore.
 I mainly use TypeScript now.

 <p align="left">